google/xsecurelock/README.md

 *   `XSECURELOCK_FONT`: X11 or FontConfig font name to use for `auth_pam_x11`.
     You can get a list of supported font names by running `xlsfonts` and `fc-list`.
+*   `XSECURELOCK_FORCE_GRAB`: When grabbing fails, try stealing the grab from other windows (a value of `2` steals from all descendants of the root window, while a value of `1` only steals from client windows).
+This works only sometimes and is incompatible with many window managers, so use with care.
+See the "Forcing Grabs" section below for details.
 *   `XSECURELOCK_GLOBAL_SAVER`: specifies the desired global screen saver module (by default this is a multiplexer that runs `XSECURELOCK_SAVER` on each screen).